Utah State Route 79: Route description

 SR-79 begins at an intersection with SR-108 in West Haven and proceeds east on Hinckley Drive, with two lanes in each direction separated by a center turn lane.
 It climbs a hill and crosses the former alignment of the Denver and Rio Grande Western Railroad, entering the city limits of Roy.
 It then crosses the Union Pacific and FrontRunner railroad tracks on a bridge more than 300 ft long; the girders on this bridge were the largest steel girders ever installed in Utah on a non-freeway project.
-SR-79 then comes to a junction with SR-126 (1900 West) and enters the city limits of Ogden.
+SR-79 then comes to a junction (Nye's Corner) with SR-126 (1900 West) and enters the city limits of Ogden.
 The highway turns slightly to northeast on Hinckley Drive and gains a center median, straddling the northern periphery of Ogden-Hinckley Airport.
 Before intersecting 1325 West the road loses division of its lanes.
 Passing the intersection of Pennsylvania Avenue the road turns east, gains a lane in each direction and intersects at a diamond interchange with I-15.
 Past Parker Drive the road again briefly turns northeast and climbs onto a viaduct over railroad tracks.
 The termination of the viaduct begins the one-way pair of SR-79, with 30th Street forming the westbound segment and 31st Street the eastbound segment.
 The pair continues for 0.5 mi until reaching Washington Boulevard (US-89), where 31st Street loses state maintenance and SR-79 continues on 30th Street, now a two-way street.
 The two-lane highway continues east until reaching Harrison Boulevard (SR-203), where SR-79 ends.

 The portion of the route east of I-15 is included in the National Highway System.